Fernando Lopes (footballer): Back to Brazil

-He moved back to Brazil in 2011 and signed a contract with Sport Club do Recife, although he didn't play any matches for the Recife-based club.
+Fernando moved back to Brazil in 2011 and signed a contract with Sport Club do Recife, although he didn't play any matches for the Recife-based club.

 Back to Hong Kong

-Later the same season, he signed a one-year contract with Sham Shui Po District-based, Sham Shui Po SA who were newly promoted club to the Hong Kong First Division.
+Later the same season, Fernando signed a one-year contract with Sham Shui Po District-based, Sham Shui Po SA who were newly promoted club to the Hong Kong First Division.
 He made his debut for the newly promoted side in a 5–0 loss against Sun Hei SC.
 He played in three league matches but couldn't help the side to avoid relegation at the end of the 2011–12 Hong Kong First Division League.

 Back to Brazil

-In 2012 he again came back to Brazil, this time to Rio de Janeiro where he signed a contract with Bangu Atlético Clube.
+In 2012, Fernando again came back to Brazil, this time to Rio de Janeiro where he signed a contract with Bangu Atlético Clube.
 He made his Campeonato Carioca debut on 5 February 2012 in a 2–1 loss against Americano Futebol Clube and scored his first goal on 15 April 2012 in a 3–0 win over Resende Futebol Clube.
 He played in 8 Campeonato Carioca matches scoring 1 goal.
 He signed a short-term contract with Rio Verde in Goiás for the start of 2013, but made no appearances before moving to Rio de Janeiro and signing a six-months contract with Macaé Esporte Futebol Clube in February 2013.
 He represented the Rio de Janeiro-based club as an unused substitute in 4 matches.

 Malta

-In August 2013, he returned to Europe, this time to Malta, where he signed a one-year contract with Tarxien-based Tarxien Rainbows F.C.
+In August 2013, Fernando returned to Europe, this time to Malta, where he signed a one-year contract with Tarxien-based Tarxien Rainbows F.C.
 He made his Maltese Premier League debut on 18 August 2013 in a 1–0 loss against Hibernians F.C. and scored his first goal on 22 February 2014 in a 1–1 draw against Vittoriosa Stars F.C.
 He played in 26 league matches, scoring one goal, and in one Maltese FA Trophy match on 21 January 2014 in a 0–0 draw against Qormi F.C. which his side later lost on penalties.